A-Bougiouklis/HashtagApp/README.md

   By changing the  constant STANDARD_DEVIATION_MULTIPLIER from the file core/constants/constants.py it is easy to represent more data by altering what “common” means.
   Finally the application has linear time and space complexity.

-Improvements

-The following could be added to the application as improvements:

-    1. There are no Unit Tests for the written code, I performed manually tests for each function but in order to ensure the stability of the application in the future Unit tests are required.
-    2. The stemming procedure can be improved.
-We can exploit all the nltk.postags and perform similar stemming procedures also to other parts of speech such as adverbs.
-    3. The STANDARD_DEVIATION_MULTIPLIER could be an argument during the execution of the program and not a constant.